Martin Scorsese and Leonardo DiCaprio: Killers of the Flower Moon

 In October 2018, it was announced that DiCaprio and Scorsese were re-teaming for a film adaptation of David Grann's Killers of the Flower Moon, about the Osage Indian murders.
 In summer 2019, it was confirmed that Robert De Niro will star alongside DiCaprio.
 Shooting was postponed from its original start date due to the COVID-19 pandemic, but ultimately began in April 2021.
+The film gained universal critical acclaim, ended up in many best of year and best of decade lists, and received ten Academy Awards nominations, including Best Picture, Best Director for Scorsese, and Best Actress for Lily Gladstone.

+Gladstone won a Golden Globe Award and a Screen Actors Guild award for Best Actress.

+In July 2025, the film ranked number 93 on the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century."

-The Devil in the White City (miniseries)
+The Devil In The White City

-Leonardo DiCaprio purchased the film rights to the book in 2010.
-The film version, as originally planned, would have been directed by Martin Scorsese, written by Billy Ray, and produced jointly by Paramount Pictures, Double Feature Films, and DiCaprio's Appian Way Productions.

-In 2019, Hulu began developing a series based on the book.
-Leonardo DiCaprio and Martin Scorsese will executive produce the project along with Stacey Sher, Rick Yorn, Emma Koskoff, and Jennifer Davisson.
-Paramount Television will produce.
+Upcoming film based on a book by Erik Larson.